Debt & Credit Help Credit Score & Repair

 5. Pay down a credit card or loan

-Your credit utilization ratio also affects your score.
-This is the amount of potential credit you have versus how much of that credit line you are actually using — in short, whether or not you’ve maxed out your credit or if you have lots of breathing room on your credit cards.
+As I said earlier, keeping your credit utilization below 30% may help increase your credit score.
+Credit utilization is the amount of potential credit you have versus how much of that credit line you have outstanding.
+In other words, it measures whether you've maxed out your credit cards or have ample breathing room.

-There are several different arguments when it comes to strategies for paying off your credit cards.
-Some experts say you pay off the one with the lowest balance first (this is called the snowball method), while other experts say to target the card with the highest credit card interest rate to save the most amount of money (this is called the avalanche method).
+There are several different arguments regarding strategies for paying off credit card debt.
+Some experts say you pay off the one with the lowest balance first (this is called the snowball method), while other experts say to target the card with the highest credit card interest rate to save the most money (this is called the avalanche method).

 6. Increase your credit limit on current cards